yimuchen/UserUtils/Common/doc/ArgumentExtender.md

 @class usr::ArgumentExtender
 @ingroup Common
-@details
+@brief A helper class for helping with command line parsing.

-Often in analysis programs, we need a short string for process indentification, but a longer string for the publication/presentation outputs or change a parameter in calculations calculations.
+@details Often in analysis programs, we need a short string for process identification, but a longer string for the publication/presentation outputs or change a parameter in calculations.
 An example of this case would be when an analysis is split into muon/electron channels, where the calculations are nearly entirely the same, but require the plotting to put in unique labels for the two channel, while also potentially using slightly different numbers in calculation (scale factors, integrated luminosity... etc).
-Such behaviour could be listed in a json file as something like: something like:
+Such behavior could be listed in a JSON file as something like: something like:

 ```json
 {